 Upper-class cadets returned Sunday, Aug.
 28, and classes began Tuesday, Aug.
 30. VMI and the VMI Alumni Agencies are highlighting 25 years of women on social media and in upcoming Institute Reports.

-The director of digital content is responsible for creating original video and multimedia materials, as well as developing and editing web and digital content.
-The director is responsible for platform coordination and troubleshooting, to include the VMI Alumni Agencies’ primary websites, digital newsletter and other digital platforms.
+The senior director of digital strategy is responsible for creating original video and multimedia materials, as well as developing and editing web and digital content.
+The senior director is responsible for platform coordination and troubleshooting, to include the VMI Alumni Agencies’ primary websites, digital newsletter and other digital platforms.